 of the recent browsers can open 'pdf' files.

 I got the result.
 But there was slow or no response

 for my email requesting for expanded plot/integration, etc?

 Request for integration, raw data, etc. can be mentioned in

 When you send a query about your result, always give your

-user-code and the file name (the second and third lines from
+user-code and the file name (the second and third lines in

-the parameters list in your plot) or sample name.
+the parameters list) and the sample name.
 This will give

 easy access to your data.
 Searching for these details from